pga03/docs-first-discovery/src/documents/rangedDisabled.md

 This component uses [Ranged Panel](ranged.md) as a base grade, so it has the same component structure as that panel in terms of the model and options.

-## Adding a Ranged Panel - With Disabled Message to a component/grade
+## Using the Ranged Panel - With Disabled Message grade

-To mixin the Ranged Panel - With Disabled Message into your Component/Grade, supply it as a `gradeNames` option:
+To use the Ranged Panel - With Disabled Message grade, supply it as a `gradeNames` option in your component definition:
 ```javascript
 fluid.defaults("my.component", {
     gradeNames: ["gpii.firstDiscovery.panel.rangedWithDisabledMsg"],